 Our designer firstly developed a collage using the original fliers and publicity images scanned in at super high-resolution and chosen for their rich colour and content.
 The collage was then built up around the entrance, ensuring the title would sit above the doors and including several characters with a focus on Devika, as well as some script and film titles.

-We then engaged a very talented signwriter, Darren Luke from LUKESIGNS who we knew had incredible hand written and painting skills.
+We then engaged a very talented signwriter, Darren Montague from LUKESIGNS who we knew had incredible hand written and painting skills.
 Traditional sign writing is still an integral part of the industry although most signs are vinyl decals these days.
 We felt that implementing Darren’s craft would complement the Bombay Talkies style and nod to the deco period more so than a decal skin.